Instant Pot

-Instant Pot is a brand of multicookers manufactured by Instant Pot Brands.
-The multicookers are electronically controlled, combined pressure cookers and slow cookers.
+Instant Pot is a brand of automated multicookers manufactured by Instant Pot Brands.
+It is sometimes colloquially referred to as InstaPot.
+The multicookers are electronically-controlled combined pressure cookers and slow cookers.
 The original cookers were marketed as 6-in-1 appliances designed to consolidate the cooking and preparing of food to one device.
-The brand later expanded to include non-pressure slow cookers which can be left on for 8 hours or more, sous-vide immersion circulators, blenders, air fryers and rice cookers.
+The brand later expanded to include non-pressure slow cookers which can be left on for 8 hours or more, sous-vide immersion circulators, blenders, air fryers, and rice cookers.

 Instant Pot is owned by the private equity firm Centre Lane Partners.
-In 2025, the company tried to introduce MAGA-themed Instant Pots to flatter Donald Trump and seek his help in an anti-trust inquiry against another company that Centre Lane Partners had acquired.

 History

-In 2009, Robert Wang and two partners, both former colleagues at Nortel in Ottawa, Canada, started what would become Instant Pot.
+In 2009, Robert Wang and two partners, both former colleagues at Nortel in Ottawa, Ontario, Canada, started what would become Instant Pot.
 Both partners left, but he was soon joined by friends Yi Qin and Dongjun Wang, who had also previously worked in the region's tech sector, both at BlackBerry (RIM).
 Robert Wang is credited as the inventor of the Instant Pot.
 The first model was marketed as a "6-in-1" device and operated as a pressure cooker, slow cooker, rice or porridge cooker, yogurt maker, sauté/searing pan, steamer, and food warmer.

 In April 2019 Instant Pot merged with Corelle Brands, owned by a private equity firm Cornell Capital, which owns kitchen brands such as Pyrex, Corelle, Corningware and SnapWare, for an undisclosed amount of money.
 The Spoon says "(The deal) makes the company the first kitchen tech unicorn of this generation".
 The merged company was later renamed to Instant Brands.